CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Rebinding/DNS_Rebinding.md

 // Do it on the local DNS server container
 # rndc flush

-If both steps in this task are done correctly, clicking the button on thechangepage fromwww. attacker32.comshould be able to change the thermostat’s temperature successfully.
+If both steps in this task are done correctly, clicking the button on the changepage from www. attacker32.com should be able to change the the rmostat’s temperature successfully.
 Please provide evidence in your report to demonstrate your success.

 ### 4.3 Task 3.
 Launch the Attack